SeeTheC/Face-Detection-using-Faster-R-CNN/README.md

   - Run face-recognition/Train_2_1_TL.m
 - Training and testing FDDB dataset on VGG16
   - Run face-recognition/Ayush_Train_VGG_FDDB.m

+## How to train your model
+ - Write you own Architecture function(specifying model and its config).
+    - smaple Architecture fuctions are [createRCNNArchVGG16.m](face-recognition/createRCNNArchVGG16.m), [createRCNNArchAlexNet.m](face-recognition/createRCNNArchAlexNet.m)
+ - Change the architectin function name in train.m file.

 ## Overall Details
 - We used following dataset: